 7. It is biologically normal for mothers and babies to sleep in very close proximity.
 Some babies consume significant amounts of milk during the nighttime sleep period.

 8. Weaning is a gradual process during which foods other than human milk are slowly introduced to the baby's diet.
 Most healthy, full-term babies begin to show a readiness to eat other foods sometime during the middle of the first year of life.

 - Based on many factors, the biologically normal age for weaning in human children seems to range from 2.5 to seven years of age.

 - The actual age of weaning is strongly influenced by cultural factors.

-- There is value to breastmilk and breastfeeding for as long as it continues.
+- There is value to human milk and breastfeeding for as long as it continues.

-9. In most pre-modern human societies, women supported other women in their families and communities during pregnancy, childbirth, breastfeeding and beyond.
-Knowledge about these activities was passed on as a part of everyday life.
-The need for mother-to-mother interaction remains strong today and its value to society should not be underestimated.
+9. In most societies, women support other women and families/communities support each other during pregnancy, childbirth, breastfeeding and beyond.
+Knowledge about these activities is passed on as a part of everyday life.
+The need for mother-to-mother and peer-to-peer interaction remains strong today and its value to society should not be underestimated.

 10. It is important to acknowledge that throughout history and through the present day in the United States, there have been disparities in access to support for and prioritization of breastfeeding as the biological norm across groups based upon factors such as race/ethnicity, socioeconomic status, gender identity, and physical disabilities.
 This has created barriers to breastfeeding/chestfeeding which continue to impact rates of breastfeeding initiation and duration.
 Furthermore, widespread misinformation, lack of adequate training for healthcare professionals, aggressive marketing and promotion of formula-feeding in the U.S, lack of health care coverage, and lack of family leave policies have posed significant barriers to lactating families.
 It is necessary to continue to address these barriers in order to provide culturally competent lactation support for all families.